-In a context of a massive GDP decrease for Colombia in 2020 and an extended global pandemic, we managed to grow our loan portfolio, our NIM and maintain a strong capitalization ratio.
+In a context of a massive GDP decrease for Colombia in 2020 and a slow recovery in 2021 during the global pandemic, we managed to grow our loan portfolio, our NIM and maintain a strong capitalization ratio.

-We expect to close 2021 with a growing path in our managed and owned portfolio.
-We expect a 9% to 10% growth in our managed loan portfolio for year end, reaching almost \$2 trillion pesos.
-We expect to have an even distribution between payroll loans and credit cards by year end due to the sale of more than \$150 Bn pesos in payroll loans to financial institutions.
+We closed 2021 with a growing path in our managed and owned portfolio.
+We met our target of a 10% growth in our managed loan portfolio for the year end, reaching \$1.9 trillion pesos.

-Given the important recovery in our credit card business during 2021, we expect NPLs to end the year between 6.5% and 7.0% for our total managed portfolio.
-Even though our credit card business is riskier and hence the higher NPLs ratio, this is also a product with a 58% average yield, including fees and commissions, providing us with a strong source of income.
+In spite of the important recovery in our credit card business during 2021, NPLs ended the year at 5.8% for our total managed portfolio.
+Even though our credit card business is riskier and hence the higher NPLs ratio, this is also a product with a 57% average yield, including fees and commissions, providing us with a strong source of income.